Maryland Announces Plan for Electric Grid of the Future

 To learn more about the Task Force and access the new resources, visit naruc.org/taskforce.

-The Maryland Energy Administration (MEA) advises the governor and general assembly on all energy matters.
-MEA develops and administers programs and develops policy to support and 1expand all sectors of Maryland’s economy to the benefit of all Marylanders to implement legislation.
-For more information about the Maryland Energy Administration, visit www.energy.maryland.gov and follow us on Facebook, Twitter and LinkedIn.
+The Maryland Energy Administration (MEA) advises the governor and general assembly on all energy matters, promoting affordable, reliable and cleaner energy.
+MEA develops and administers programs and policy to support and expand all sectors of the state’s economy while benefiting all Marylanders and implementing legislation.
+For more information about the Maryland Energy Administration, visit www.Energy.Maryland.gov and follow us on Facebook, Twitter and LinkedIn.

 The Maryland Public Service Commission regulates electric and gas utilities and suppliers, telephone companies (land lines), certain water and sewer companies, passenger motor vehicle carriers for hire (sedans, limousines, buses, Uber, Lyft), taxicab companies (in Baltimore City and County, Charles County, Cumberland and Hagerstown) and bay pilot rates.
 Follow us on Twitter and Facebook.
 Watch us on YouTube.